 - Programs must be loaded into memory before they can be executed, and moved out of memory when they are no longer required.
 Therefore, before processing starts, the OS ensures that the programs are transferred into the available memory location in the Main memory from the backing store, e.g. a disk.

-- The OS also handles the data files used the programs that are being executed the CPU.
+- The OS also handles the data files used by the programs that are being executed by the CPU.

 - Input/Output devices & ports management.

 - Every computer has many Input & Output (I/O) devices.
 The OS controls the input from & output to the various devices.
 It also tries to monitor the state of each I/O device and signals any faults detected.

 - During the course of their execution, programs will request the use of an Input or Output device.
 In a multi-user system, conflicts are likely to occur when one program requests a device that is being used by another program.
 Therefore, the OS will control allocation of I/O devices and attempt to resolve any conflicts that arise.

 - Because most input/output devices are slower than the processor, the OS has to control the flow of data from the time of input to the time the user receives it as information.
 It ensures that the right data reaches the processor at the right time.

 - The OS also defines the various input/output ports found on the computer, e.g., printer port.